Sustainable Tourism Charter

 Taking an active role and sharing knowledge with other Charter members

-The Shropshire Hills Destination Partnership has approved a new Sustainable Tourism Strategy for the Shropshire Hills.
+The Shropshire Hills Destination Partnership has approved a new Shropshire Hills Sustainable Tourism Strategy 2018-2023.
 It is guided by the ethics of green tourism and builds on the work of the last five years.
 It will guide the work of the Shropshire Hills Destination Partnership for the next five years.

 In addition it forms the basis for our renewal of the European Charter for Sustainable Tourism in Protected Areas.
 The Charter endorses the AONB Partnership and tourism industry working together for greener tourism.